mmaioe/braze_collection/README.md

 Directory Structure
 - connected_content: contains a set of sample assets about Connected Content along with some other functionality.
 - debugging: contains information about how to debug various kinds of stuff.
+- in_app_message: contains a set of sample assets about IAM message

 ## Japanese